 The day-to-day supervision of portfolio managers is conferred to supervisory organisations authorised by FINMA.
 Portfolio managers may be entrusted only with the asset management of domestic or foreign qualified investor funds below a defined de minimis threshold.

-SICAVs, LPs and SICAFs require a twofold FINMA authorisation of a fund product (in the form of a company) as well as an institution (in the form of a licence holder).
+SICAVs, LPs and SICAFs require a twofold FINMA authorisation of the fund regulations (product approval) as well as of the fund vehicle (institution license).